-If you have over ten years of creditable service, you are considered vested and may now or in the future be eligible for a monthly retirement allowance.
-If this is the case you are strongly advised to review any potential benefit you may be entitled to by requesting a retirement estimate from our office.
-By withdrawing your funds, you forfeit any right to a retirement allowance.
+When you have attained ten years of creditable service, you will be vested in the system and will be eligible for a monthly retirement allowance depending on your age and group.
+If this is the case you are advised to review any potential benefit you may be entitled to by contacting the Retirement Office.
+By withdrawing your funds, you forfeit any future rights to a retirement benefit.

-If you think it is a possibility that you will become re-employed by a Massachusetts municipality, you may wish to consider leaving your funds in our system, so that upon re-employment, you will maintain the current level of creditable service and annuity balance that you have earned.
+If you think it is a possibility that you will become re-employed by a Massachusetts municipality, you may wish to not withdraw your funds, so that upon re-employment, the service you have attained can transfer to the new retirement system.

-If your membership began prior to April 2, 2012 and you withdraw your funds, you will lose all rights to the pre-April 2, 2012 benefit structure upon return.
-In other words, if you ever return to public sector work you will enter as a new member under the new rules.
+If your membership began prior to April 2, 2012, and you withdraw your funds, you will lose all rights to the benefit structure you were originally under.
+You will enter as a new member under the new rules.
 Below is a summary of these changes.

 Notice to members (hired before April 2, 2012) seeking to withdraw from the system:

 Chapter 176 of the Acts of 2011 changed the benefit structure for members hired on or after April 2, 2012.
 Members who withdraw from the system and reenter after this date will join the retirement system under these new laws.
 Because you have requested an application to withdraw your funds, you should review the following differences to your current retirement plan, in the event you wish to reenter the system at a later date:

 - New age factors for calculating retirement allowances

 - Unavailability of the G.L. c.
 32, § 10 termination allowance